New Work Grant

 - Artists who live in Queens or who have a full-time studio lease in Queens (PO boxes are not accepted)

-- Artist collectives or collaborations must designate one Queens-based artist as the “lead applicant” who applies on behalf of the group and meets all eligibility requirements
+- Artist collectives or collaborations must designate one Queens-based artist as the “lead applicant” who applies on behalf of the group.
+The lead applicant must meet all eligibility requirements for individual artists.

 - Artists working in any artistic discipline